aprilwebster/web_app_dev_notes/README.md

 ## es5 vs es6 - flavours of javascript

 ## express vs react-router-dom
-### Express
-Express works on the server-side.
-Specifically, it runs on top of node.js Express is a 'web application framework', and can handle routes, accept client requests, retrieve data from databases, prepare views and send back responses.
+`express` works on the server-side.
+It handles the server API routes, accepts client requests, retrieve data from databases, prepare views and send back responses.

-### React-router-dom
-React-router-dom is a client side routing library composed of a collection of navigational components.
+`react-router-dom` works on the client-side.
+It helps organize client-side pages - it interprets a request and shows the appropriate react component.

-You might be aware that in Single Page Applications, when a user navigates to a link, a request to the server is typically not sent.
-Instead, the client side router (like react-router-dom) interprets the request and show appropriate content (eg: a specific react component).
+In Single Page Applications, when a user navigates to a link, a request to the server is typically not sent.
+Instead, the client side router - `react-router-dom` handles the request and re-routes the client to the reaact component matching their request.

-### Why use express with react
-to serve your index.html and your bundle.js files, when a user first visits the site, (www.example.com) to redirect the user to www.example.com when someone directly visits www.example.com/subpage, which is typically handled by react-router-dom on the client, to serve static assets like icons and images on your page as an API backend for getting data from the server, etc
+## react-router-dom
+`react-router-dom` is a client side routing library composed of a collection of navigational components.

+### types of routers
+- there are two types of routers that are recommended for web applications.
+Both will create a specialized history object for you.
+   1. `<BrowserRouter>`: a `<Router>` that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.
+   1. `<HashRouter>`: a `<Router>` that uses the hash portion of the URL (i.e. window.location.hash) to keep your UI in sync with the URL.

+### which router to use?
+Generally speaking, you should use a <BrowserRouter> if you have a server that responds to requests and a <HashRouter> if you are using a static file server.

 ### How to set it up
 - define the parent router in `index.js`, the entry point to the client app